 After high school I started running regularly because it still made me feel like an athlete and I was desperately missing the familiarity of organized sports.
 I remember the first time I ran four miles straight one afternoon in college and felt invincible.

 I knew I was onto something at that point.
 I was hungry and I wanted more.

 Slowly I began to do 5Ks, then 10Ks and then finally I conquered my first half marathon.
 From there I only became more competitive.
 I wanted to push myself and I loved getting lost in the struggles and triumphs of a training plan.
 In 2013 I ran my first full marathon and since then have ran four more.

 In 2014 I began to venture into the world of triathlon.
 I competed in dozens of sprint and Olympic distance races at first, but ultimately I knew what the bigger picture was – I had my eye on Ironman.

 My blog is my outlet for life.
-Although I have not competed in long course triathlon since 2018, I’m still “training for life” five to six days a week.
+Although I have not competed in long course triathlon since 2018 (hi, pandemic and having a baby!), I’m still “training for life” five to six days a week.